sitiporn/DebiasNeuro-components/README.md

     - etc.
 ## Debias Technique on Training set

-1. Reweight: using inverse prob on target class  of bias model to scale loss using to train main model
-  * target label on bias inference high ~ correct  -> less scale for particular samples low  ~ incorrect  -> more scale for particular samples

-  modifying: train model using reweight loss for only candidate neuron's parameter

-2. Partition gradients:
-  * bias model inference
+1. PCGU :
+  * They used the same set(Winogender) to find bias source and tune masked langugage models
+  * pair sentences
-      correct prediction -> advantage pair (a1)
+    advantage pair (a1):
+     1. often coreferent
+     2. more preffered by bias model
+     3. reweight perspective: low scalers -> lower loss to update main model parameters

-      incorrect prediction -> disadvantage pair (a2)
+    disadvantage pair (a2):
+     1. less often coreferent
+     2. less preferred by bias model
+     3. reweight perspective: high scalers -> higher loss to update main model parameters
+  * optimize step:
+    - decreasing maximal probability of advantaged term

+2. Ours:

-   * EDA ~ to find representative threshold for a1 and a2
+  *** EDA ~ to find representative threshold for a1 and a2